freesurfer-rge/slothpu16/docs/instructions.md

 - `0011` Place program counter on bus C (A & B ignored)
 - `1011` (*) If value on bus B is zero, PC will update to value on bus A (which must be two-byte aligned).
 Otherwise PC will update as normal
 - `0111` Halt.
 PC Update inhibited.
 Buses A, B and C ignored
 - `1111` Set constant.
-The low byte of bus C is set to the value of the 8 bits which usually identify the A and B buses.
-The A & B buses
+The low byte of bus C is set to the value of the 8 bits which usually identify the A and B buses

 The instructions marked (*) have to suppress the update of the Register File.
-In a similar vein, the 'Set' instruction must suppress the output on buses A & B from the Register File